michellehudson/datamanagement/handouts/101_handout.md

 + [Kepler](https://kepler-project.org/): https://kepler-project.org/ : open source scientific workflow application.
 + [VisTrails](http://www.vistrails.org/index.php/Main_Page): http://www.vistrails.org : open source scientific workflow application, emphasis on visualization.

-## People:

-#### Steve Weston, HPC specialist
-Steve has office hours in the CSSSI from 9:30 - 1:00 on Wednesdays.

-#### Stace Maples, GIS specialist
-Stace has office hours in the CSSSI, the med library, and HGS.
-Find out more here: [http://guides.library.yale.edu/gis](http://guides.library.yale.edu/gis)

-#### StatLab consultants:
-StatLab consultants staff a desk in the CSSSI.
-Their schedules are: [http://csssi.yale.edu/csssi-statistical-consultants-schedule](http://csssi.yale.edu/csssi-statistical-consultants-schedule)

-#### Kristin Bogdan & Michelle Hudson, Data Librarians
-Kristin & Michelle have offices in CSSSI, and you can see their offsite office hours at: [http://bit.ly/datalibofficehours](http://bit.ly/datalibofficehours)

 ## Guidelines:
 1. Keep track of everything you do and always keep versions of your data sets.
 2. Best practices for working with data during analysis -- folder structures, naming conventions, statistical package considerations.